m4cit/slangID3_DL/README.md

 slangID3 DL tries to identify slang phrases via Deep Learning models created with PyTorch.

 You can train a selection of classifiers, and print out a test set of phrases with the **DEMO** button.
 Or you can pass a phrase and see what type it, and the individual words are identified as.
-All the models are pre-trained, but you can re-train if needed.
+All the available models are pre-trained, but you can re-train if needed.

 ## Preprocessing